Faaama/assignment-03/README.md

 Requirements
 ========================================================================================================
-Must have IntelliJ IDE
+Must have IntelliJ IDE,
-Ensure the Project JDK is set before running
+Ensure the Project JDK is set before running,
 Use the provided "assignment3database.sql" file to create a student table with initial data in pgAdmin4